cdomotor/hydkit/README.md

 # HydroField App

-HydroField is a cross-platform field data collection tool for hydrographic surveyors.
-It supports offline-first workflows and integrates photos, survey data, GPS, RTK, LiDAR, and barcode-based sample tracking into a unified mobile and web-based system.
+HydroField is a cross-platform field data collection tool for anyone in hydrographic industry.
+It supports offline-first workflows and will integrate photos, survey data, GPS, RTK, LiDAR, and barcode-based sample tracking into a unified mobile and web-based system.

 ## Features